Sam-Gledhill/DeadlineDeskletCinnamon/README.md

 ![loading-bar.jpg](https://github.com/CodeZilla12/DeadlineDeskletCinnamon/assets/69915380/96412408-343f-469b-9a60-0c5f423e833e)

-This was a deceptively challenging project, as the existing documentation for desklet-development is extremely lackluster.
+This was a deceptively challenging project, as the existing documentation for desklet development is extremely lackluster.

 # Dependencies & Installation